Foods to Help Lessen Arthritis Symptoms

 Vitamin D

-Studies have linked low blood levels of vitamin D with an increased risk of arthritis.2 Experts advise 1,000 International Units (IU) of vitamin D per day, but you should always read the product label or talk to your healthcare provider to determine the right dose for you.2 Only a few foods are rich in vitamin D, including oily fish, fortified milk and orange juice.
+Studies have linked low blood levels of vitamin D with an increased risk of arthritis.2 Experts advise 1,000 International Units (IU) of vitamin D per day, but you should always read the product label or talk to your healthcare provider to determine the right dose for you.2 Foods rich in vitamin D include oily fish, fortified milk and orange juice.
 Most people will need to supplement their diets with vitamin D.2

 Arthritis pain can make your day-to-day life challenging, but there are several ways you can improve your symptoms.
 Aside from a healthy diet and regular exercise, over-the-counter medication may help.
 Topical nonsteroidal anti-inflammatory (NSAID) gel like Voltaren Arthritis Pain Relief Gel targets pain directly at the source to provide powerful arthritis symptom relief.
 Find out more about the product and explore articles on natural remedies for arthritis pain relief from Voltaren.